domschl/WinSteamOnMac/README.md

 - Good collection of information: [Apple Gaming Wiki](https://www.applegamingwiki.com/wiki/Game_Porting_Toolkit)
 - A 'batteries-included' GUI version to get the game-porting-toolkit running: [Whisky](https://github.com/Whisky-App/Whisky)
 - Pre-built versions of the toolkit are available at [Gcenx repository](https://github.com/Gcenx/game-porting-toolkit/releases)
+- [Apple Games](https://developer.apple.com/games/) hosts the original [Game Porting Toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit).
+There are two possible downloads: "Evaluation environment for Windows games 2.0 beta" and "Game porting toolkit 2.0 beta".
+The later is larger and contains the 'Evaluation environment' too.
+We will need the "Evaluation environment for Windows games 2.0" only.
+The "Evaluation environment for Windows games 2.0" contains a Readme that outlines the installation process, but here we will customize it, in order to run Steam.

 ### History